 Embrace Festive Scents

-Fresh pine, mulled wine and mine pies – there are so many scents that feel evocative of Christmas.
-To bring a festive feel to your home, look for fragrances that capture the spirit of the season.
-Cinnamon candles, a diffuser or some traditional pot pourri of dried oranges and cloves will cloak your home in the scent of Christmas – creating the warmest of welcomes and the perfect introduction to a festive celebration.
+Allow your Christmas hallway ideas to encompass every sense – it's not just a visual affair, after all.
+From fresh pine to mulled wine and mince pies, there are so many scents that feel evocative of the festive season.
+Cinnamon candles, a diffuser or some traditional pot pourri of dried oranges and cloves will cloak your home in a festive fragrance – creating the warmest of welcomes and the perfect introduction to a Christmas celebration.